Fremontodendron: Planting, Pruning and Care

 Propagation: by cuttings and sowing

-• Plant the stems in the substrate
+• Plant the cuttings in the substrate

 • Place the pots outdoors in the shade.

 In October, the cuttings are placed under a cold frame.
 In spring, the cuttings will be planted in buckets to spend a year there.
-They will be planted out in the ground the following spring.
+They will be planted in the ground the following spring.

 Sowing seeds